 Solution

-Cybersecurity training is your best bet to equip users with the skills they need to recognize and report phishing.
+Cybersecurity training is your best bet to equip users with the skills they need to recognize and report any phishing attempt.
 But beyond that, consider adding an antiphishing extension to your default browser and using threat detection services that scan files prior to download.

 2. Malware